-Published on August 1, 2017 by Simon Baxter
+Published on August 1, 2017 by Thomas Heaton

 My recent Icelandic landscape photography workshop with Thor Photography was a success, all participants were happy, learned a thing or two and came away with some great images.
 We ate some great food, went kayaking in the mountains, we all bonded over drinks and great stories.
 In other ways, it was also a bit of a disaster, well the second week was a bit of a disaster.
 This article explains about a storm that hit our camp.
 Luckily we escaped it and had the sense to pack everything up and get the hell out of there.
 You can see the video series of this workshop HERE.